NastiaCandor/eCommerce-Application/README.md

 > # Welcome to Vinyl Records E-Commerce Shop project!
-## This is a study project aimed at providing music fans and collectors around the certain countries with a platform to easily discover and purchase rare records of their favorite performers.
-Our project utilizes the commercetools.com API to fetch and display vinyl records, which can be sorted by rarity, price, band, year, and other criteria.
+### This is a study project aimed at providing music fans and collectors around the certain countries with a platform to easily discover and purchase rare or regular vinyl records of their favorite performers.
+Our project utilizes the commercetools.com API to fetch and display vinyl records, which user can sort by rarity, price, band, year, and other criteria.
 ___
 > # Technology Stack:
 - ### Vanilla TypeScript
+- ### SCSS
 - ### Webpack
 - ### Jest
 - ### Husky